 It is always difficult to make choices between competing priorities within a top tier Council that delivers so many varied services.
 In light of the significant ongoing financial challenges facing the Council the Council will prioritise capital projects that result in increased income to the Council.
 A Capital Reserve list is maintained.
+To support future prioritisation a "matrix" scoring criteria will be devised and applied to capital prioritisation to include factors such as legislation, health and safety, mayoral priority, income potential, risk, community support etc.

 It will also be important to ensure sufficient flexibility to take advantage of any funding opportunities that may occur mid year or fill any gaps where slippage occurs.